30 Must-Try Ice Cream Shops Around Boston

 Old-school fudge sundaes, funked-up modern flavors, and a gelato or two, too.

 No one loves ice cream as much as New Englanders do—even in the dead of winter, we’ll brave icy temps to get our cone fix.
-But there’s no better time to get acquainted with our local ice cream parlors than when summer is in full swing.
-From old-school snack shacks peddling classic hot fudge sundaes, to allergen-friendly trailblazers exploring delicious, dairy- or nut-free frontiers, here’s our comprehensive guide to the best ice cream in Boston.
+(Wearing an “ice cream weather” hoodie from Gracie’s, naturally.)
+We appreciate the shops making their own from-scratch scoops, but we’ve also got some local faves that source from stalwart wholesalers like Richardson’s.
+(It doesn’t hurt that these spots offer feel-good vibes and other perks!)
+From old-school snack shacks peddling classic hot fudge sundaes, to allergen-friendly trailblazers exploring delicious, dairy- or nut-free frontiers, here’s our comprehensive—and a little bit obsessive—guide to the best ice cream shops in Greater Boston.

 Chill on Park

-Calling all locavores: This Fields Corner shop sources offerings, from cookies, to tea and coffee, to the hot fudge they drizzle over sundaes, from Massachusetts businesses.
-And the ice cream is no exception: Puritan Ice Cream, in nearby Roslindale, supplies such flavors as salted-caramel truffle, peanut butter Oreo, and Dutch apple, which can be ordered by the four-flavor sampler.
-Waffle cones and bowls, ice cream rolls, and cakes and pies, meanwhile, are crafted in-house.
+Calling all locavores: Not only does this Fields Corner shop hire many of its employees from the Dorchester community, but it also sources nearly all of its offerings—from cookies, to tea and coffee, to the hot fudge drizzled over sundaes—from Massachusetts businesses.
+And the ice cream is no exception: Puritan Ice Cream, based in nearby Roslindale, supplies such flavors as salted caramel truffle, peanut butter Oreo, and Dutch apple, which can be ordered by the four-flavor sampler (topped off with a small sugar cookie).
+Don’t miss the pints of boozy ice cream from Tipsy Scoop.

 Christina’s Homemade Ice Cream

 Summer nights in Inman Square mean lines snaking out the door of this neighborhood institution.
 With well over 50 classic and inventive flavors alike, the shop continues to stay true to owner (and spice-lover) Raymond Ford’s vision to craft “creative, bold and daring” ice cream.
-Try a few samples that take inspiration from around the world (see: Indian chai, Italian gianduja chocolate, and Japanese adzuki bean), or—in the case of the Concord grape sorbet—from our own backyard.
+Try a few samples that take inspiration from around the world (see: masala chai, chocolate Chinese five-spice, and adzuki bean), or—in the case of the Concord grape sorbet—from our own backyard.

 Cookie Monstah